-Symphysis pubis dysfunction (SPD; pelvic instability that’s often associated with pregnancy)
+- Symphysis pubis dysfunction (pelvic instability often associated with pregnancy)

-Trauma to your tailbone can bruise and inflame the area around the bone, causing an aching pain that worsens when you put weight on it.
-Officially, this tailbone injury is known as coccydynia.
+Trauma to your tailbone, also medically known as your coccyx, can bruise and inflame the area around the bone, causing an aching pain that worsens when you put weight on it.
+Officially, this tailbone injury is known as our coccydynia.

 Whatever the case may be, non-surgical treatment of an achy tailbone is effective for 90% of people, and many of these remedies can be done from the comfort of your home.

 Some common first steps for tailbone pain relief include: